-Value Authority to Award Up to £150,000 Relevant Head of Service to approve Project Officer's award recommendation, detailed reasons for such award to be noted in writing on the Project Officer's project file for audit purposes.
-Between £150,000 and £500,000 Unanimous decision of the JPSG - Core Group following the Procurement Manager's submission of a report to it on the outcome of the competition, including the Project Officer's recommendation on Contract award.
-Principal Procurement Decision Cherwell District Council Executive decision.
-South Northamptonshire Council Cabinet decision.
+Value Authority to Award Up to £150,000 (unless a Principal Procurement Decision) ^Z Relevant Head of Service to approve Project Officer's award recommendation, detailed reasons for such award to be noted in writing on the Project Officer's project file for audit purposes.
+Between Over £150,000-and £500,000 (unless a Principal Procurement Decision) Unanimous decision of the JPSG - Core Group following the Corporate Procurement Manager's submission of a report to it on the outcome of the competition, including the Project Officer's recommendation on Contract award.
+Over £500,000 (unless a Principal Procurement Decision) Unanimous decision of the JPSG - Core Group in consultation with the Lead Member/portfolio holder responsible for the procurement following the Corporate Procurement Manager's submission of a report to it on the outcome of the competition, including the Project Officer's recommendation on Contract award.
+Principal Procurement Cherwell District Council Executive decision unless delegated by Executive to JPSG - Core Group.
+Decision South Northamptonshire Council Cabinet decision unless delegated by Cabinet to JPSG - Core Group.